Plus, how to eat for lean muscle, why you should start carb cycling, and when to “re-feed” your body.

 Weight-loss diets do not typically lead to permanent body-composition changes.

 In fact, after dieting people will often gain back more weight than before they started.
-This is because resting metabolism often slows down as – simultaneously – appetite increases (see additional sources below this article to drill deeper into research studies).
+This is because resting metabolism often slows down as – simultaneously – appetite increases.

 Lifestyle diets, on the other hand, have the primary purpose of improving overall health and are designed to be a permanent upgrade in daily eating habits.